Confessions of a Former Serial Recruiter

 So to close the deal, the most important question you can ask during the interview is:

-“Is there anything that would disqualify me from further consideration?
+“Is there anything that I have said or didn’t discuss that would disqualify me from further consideration?
 Do you need further clarification regarding anything that I have said?”

 Ask this question when you feel the interview is winding down.
 In essence you are asking, “Mr. Prospect, is there any reason at all you would not buy my product?”
 By asking this question, you are basically giving them another chance to address any concerns they may have with you and/or anything else they need further clarification on.
 Don’t allow yourself to be bumped from consideration because they were misled or unclear about something you said.